I grew up with a brother who struggled with mental illness.

 -Faith Salie @TIMES “How to Raise a Sweet Son in the Era of Angry Men”

-In his early 50’s, he is still searching for the boyhood he never had nor will ever know.
+In his early 50’s, he is still searching for the boyhood he never had nor will ever have.

 Before Father passed away, I remember how he summoned his courage to tell me that, as a father, he had so much anxiety about raising a son who seemed aloof, distant, and fragile.
 He didn’t know how to instruct him as he himself was raised by a father who always expected his to be “the man”.